782618297/io_scene_scs/Materials.md

 [[images/SCS_Material_Specials_-_3D_View_Setup.png]]

-### Shader Types
+## Shader Usage

-The settings for SCS Material can be created from one of two types:
+SCS Material are created on the base of shader presets.
+When user is creating and using SCS Materials he can use any shader preset found in the list and switch/edit material flavors, attributes and textures.
+However second type of shader usage is imported shader, which is exclusively created only on import when model is using material effect that can not be found inside shader presets.

-* **Shader Preset**
+### Shader Preset

   [[images/SCS_Material_Specials_-_Shader_Preset.png]]

   The “SCS Materials” palette features the list of Shader Presets, where you can choose from materials with its own predefined values and change some of them to your liking.
-Shader Presets can be found as a collapsible list, which is loaded from the Shader Presets Library file (see the chapter “Path Settings” in [[Global Settings]]).
+Shader Presets can be found as a collapsible list loaded from the Shader Presets Library file (see the chapter “Path Settings” in [[Global Settings]]).

-* **Imported Shader**
+### Imported Shader

   [[images/SCS_Material_Specials_-_Imported_Shader.png]]